peachdocs/docs/en-US/howto/documentation.md

 -: README
 ```

-:speech_balloon: A quick answer to the question you may have, yes, Peach only supports one level for directory.
+:speech_balloon: Note that Peach only supports single-level directories.

-In the default section, you define what the directories are and their order:
+In the default section, define the directories and their order:

 ```ini
 -: intro